julia-17-white/SiN_pynlo/README.md

 ### Mode Calculations:
 _Fill this in_

+These outputs go into all of the PyNLO propagation so the single propagation matching experiment indicates that these are likely accurate.

+This is done with our group's version of [PyNLO](https://github.com/UCBoulder/PyNLO).
+Email me if you need access.
+These steps were modified from a script provided by Pooja Sekhar.

 ### Single Propagation:
 _Fill this in_

-These output were verified with the Octave Photonics waveguide propagation GUI and with Thomas Charland's MatLab code.
+These outputs were verified with the Octave Photonics waveguide propagation GUI and with Thomas Charland's MatLab code.

+This is done with our group's version of [PyNLO](https://github.com/UCBoulder/PyNLO).
+Email me if you need access.
+These steps were modified from a script provided by Pooja Sekhar.

 *to do:* verify these with waveguides in your experiment.